 - Mention what type of funding are you looking for

-- Add a detailed description of your future financial plans, which include repaying debts, managing the cash flow, budgeting of expenses, etc.
+- Add a detailed description of your future financial plans, which include repaying debts, managing the cash flow, budgeting expenses, etc.

 The purpose of financial projection is to make it possible for the reader to assess your company’s financial stability.
 It includes the current financial reports of your business and future projections.

 It is focused to convince potential funders that your company is financially stable and solvent.
 The below information should be included in your SBA business plan: